-I received certification by the BC Association of Clinical Counsellors as a Registered Clinical Counsellor (RCC) & by the
+I am certification by the BC Association of Clinical Counsellors (RCC).

 Since receiving my PhD in 2005 I have held a variety of academic positions: authoring and teaching courses from Interpersonal Communications to Group Therapy; supervising both undergraduate and graduate thesis students, and mentoring counselling practicum students.
 I have taught in the Division of Arts and Sciences, the Leadership Certificate Program and the Albright School of Education at City University; in Department of Visual Studies and Department of Social, Cultural, and Media Studies at the University of the Fraser Valley; and in the School of Communication and Culture at Royal Roads University; and I have supervised Master of Arts in Counselling Psychology practicum students at Yorkville University.
 My teaching has been an important way for me to both keep my skills and knowledge up-to-date and to mentor future generations of counselling psychotherapists.